Lead Based Paint

 - Cause problems in pregnancy and affect a baby’s development

-Anyone can get lead poisoning, but children under 7 are at the greatest risk.
+Anyone can get lead poisoning, but women who are pregnant and children under the age of 6 are at the greatest risk.
 The risk is greater for children who:

 - Live in an older home (built before 1978, and even more so before 1960)

 - Frequent homes, childcare facility, including preschools and kindergarten classrooms, built before 1978,

 - Do not get enough iron or calcium in their diet

 - Live with family members who work in lead-related job

 The lead hazards that children most often touch or ingest: